-Kupat Tahu is a tofu-based dish poured with various vegetable, fried onions, and soy sauce.
+Kupat Tahu is a tofu-based dish poured with various vegetables, fried onions, and soy sauce.
 It is famous for being a favorite dish of the former Indonesian president.

 Borobudur Marathon Venue & Schedule

 The race starts and finishes at Borobudur’s Lumbini Park Complex, Magelang.
-In 2019, the event will be held on Sunday, 17 November.
+In 2020, the event will be held on Sunday, 15 November.
 The race starts as early as 5 AM in the morning.
 While the race village (the committee) opens from 3 AM.
-The friendship run will be held one day before on Saturday, 16 November.
+The friendship run will be held one day before the main event.